 - The distribution of leaflets, handbills, samples and other materials in the MacVittie College Union may occur only in a reserved area.
 When distribution is over, the organization is responsible for picking up any materials thrown on the floors throughout the building.

 - Every effort is made to reserve the type of room requested.
-A printed confirmation to ascertain the exact room assigned to your organization will be provided after the reservation is made.
+A printed confirmation email will be sent to confirm the exact room assigned to your organization after the reservation is made.
 It also may be necessary to relocate a function in order to best use the facilities available.
 If this is necessary, all parties will be notified as far in advance as possible.

 - Individuals and Organizations are expected to leave the space they reserved and utilized with the same setup and in the same condition as they found it at the beginning of their reservation.
 If the room is in need of custodial services or a reset, charges may be levied accordingly.

 - Direct expenses include, but are not limited to, costs incurred as a result of occupancy beyond regular hours, audio-visual requirements, custodial services, personnel required to service an event, set-ups, special equipment, University Police Department and Parking Services, HVAC outside the state supported HVAC guidelines, and technical support.
 Charges will be passed on to the organization/individual placing the reservation.

 Section 4: Online Reservation Procedures

 Geneseo’s online reservation system can be viewed by visiting the Event Management System (EMS) web site by accessing: www.geneseo.edu/events_office.
 Faculty, staff and recognized student organizations may use the system to search for available space and submit a secured online request for space.
 Requests are approved or declined by the Office of Scheduling, Events and Conference Services.
 Submission of a request does not confirm a reservation.
 All standard policies and procedures apply.
 Those organizations that have special needs should contact the Office of Scheduling, Events and Conference Services, Erwin 23 at 585-245-5500.